-- 1 Launch the Sentinel Control Center. - For more information, see "Sentinel Control Center" on page 21. - 2 Launch the Action Manager: - If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Action Manager or click the ☑ icon in the toolbar. - If the Configuration menu is enabled, click the Configuration menu > Action Manager or click the ฒ.icon in the toolbar. - 3 Click Add . - 4 To create an Action, select an existing Action plug-in from the available action types in the Action drop-down.
-Alternatively, you can import another plug-in by clicking the Add Action Plug-in button. - The parameters for the selected plug-in are displayed.
-For Actions provided by NetIQ, more information about configuration and the available parameters are available in the help file for the Action. - 5 (Conditional) If the selected Action plug-in requires an Integrator, the Add Integrator button is displayed to allow you to add the Integrator for this action.
-Click Add Integrator and select the appropriate Integrator for the action. - 6 Specify the attribute values for the type of action selected. - You can reference an event field value by specifying the event field name enclosed in % or \$ appropriately.
+- 1 Launch the Sentinel Control Center.

+- 2 Launch the Action Manager:

+- 3 Click 🕹 Add .

+- 4 To create an Action, select an existing Action plug-in from the available action types in the Action drop-down.
+Alternatively, you can import another plug-in by clicking the Add Action Plug-in button.

+The parameters for the selected plug-in are displayed.
+For Actions provided by Sentinel, more information about configuration and the available parameters are available in the help file for the Action.

+- 5 (Conditional) If the selected Action plug-in requires an Integrator, the Add Integrator button is displayed to allow you to add the Integrator for this action.
+Click Add Integrator and select the appropriate Integrator for the action. - 6 Specify the attribute values for the type of action selected.

+You can reference an event field value by specifying the event field name enclosed in % or \$ appropriately.
 For example, in the Send Email action, if you want to reference the TenantName event field from the correlated event in the subject attribute, you can specify the parameter as %TenantName%.
-If you want to reference an event field value from the last event that triggered the correlated event, you can specify the parameter as \$TenantName\$. - Similarly, you can reference the correlation rule metadata by specifying the parameters %RuleName%, %RuleDescription%, %RuleId%, or %RuleLg% in actions or in custom correlation events. - 7 Click Save. - 8 Execute actions manually or associate actions to Correlation rules for the action to fire automatically when the rule fires: - For information on executing an action in an Incident, see "Executing Incident Actions" in the NetIQ Sentinel User Guide. - For information on executing an action on events that meet the event routing rule criteria, see "Creating an Event Routing Rule" on page 163. - For information on associating an action to a Correlation rule, see "Associating Actions to a Rule" in the NetIQ Sentinel User Guide.
+If you want to reference an event field value from the last event that triggered the correlated event, you can specify the parameter as \$TenantName\$.

+Similarly, you can reference the correlation rule metadata by specifying the parameters %RuleName%, %RuleDescription%, %RuleId%, or %RuleLg% in actions or in custom correlation events.

+- 7 Click Save. - 8 Execute actions manually or associate actions to Correlation rules for the action to fire automatically when the rule fires: - For information on executing an action in an Incident, see "Executing Incident Actions" in the Sentinel User Guide. - For information on executing an action on events that meet the event routing rule criteria, see "Creating an Event Routing Rule" on page 125. - For information on associating an action to a Correlation rule, see "Associating Actions to a Rule" in the Sentinel User Guide.